Yegyaw Market

-Yegyaw Market (ရေကျော်ဈေး) is one of two major public market located in Pazundaung Township, Yangon, Myanmar, the other being Pazundaung Market.
-The market opened in 1924, and houses 272 shops in an area measuring 0.797 acre.
-The area around the market hosts a major annual night market during the Thadingyut Festival, which marks the end of the Buddhist lent.
+Yegyaw Market (ရေကျော်ဈေး) is a public markets in Pazundaung Township, Yangon, Myanmar.
+The market opened in 1924 and contains 272 shops across an area of 0.797 acre.
+The area around the market hosts an annual night market called Yegyaw Funfair & Bazaar during the Thadingyut Festival, which marks the end of the Buddhist Lent.
+It is considered one of the most crowded festivals in Yangon.

-The original Yekyaw Market was established in 1924.
-Reconstruction of the new market began on 24 February 2014, and was completed on 17 February 2016.
-The new facility was officially opened on 3 October 2016.
-The new market building is a 8½-story structure, with modern facilities.
+The original Yegyaw Market was established in 1924.
+The reconstruction of the new market began on 24 February 2014 and was completed on 17 February 2016.
+The new market building was officially opened on 3 October 2016.
+It is an 8½-story building with modern facilities.